 The employment outlook for construction managers is expected to be good; the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), projects that employment in this field will grow by 11% from 2016-2026.
 Median annual income for this field as of May 2018 was $93,370, according to the BLS.

 Alternate Career Options

 An architect is responsible for designing buildings, from homes to schools to offices.
-Architects strive to meet clients' needs and wants; they prepare drawings of planned structures and outline projects in terms of construction plans, building materials, and time needed to completion.
+Architects strive to meet clients' needs and wants; they prepare drawings of planned structures and outline projects in terms of construction plans, building materials, and time needed to complete.
 Architects also make site visits throughout the construction process, shepherding the project from beginning to end.
 Being an architect requires either a 5-year Bachelor of Architecture degree or a professional master's degree in architecture.
 Architects are required to be licensed; licensure requires a professional degree, several years of work experience, and a passing score on the Architect Registration Exam.
-Architects can also earn professional certification from the National Council of Architectural Registration Boards.
-The BLS expects that jobs for architects will increase 17% from 2012-2022, which is better than average.
-Architects earned median annual pay of $73,090 in 2012.
+Architects can also earn a professional certification from the National Council of Architectural Registration Boards.
+The BLS expects that jobs for architects will increase 4% from 2016-2026, which is slower than average.
+Architects earned median annual pay of $79,380 in 2018.